joelagnel/joelfernandes.org/_posts/2026-08-04-cross-entropy-gradient-shortcut.md

 </div>

 It takes `logits`, the raw scores the network produced, and `Yb`, the characters that should actually have come next.
-It returns `L`, one number measuring how likely the model was to predict `Yb`.
+It returns $L$, one number measuring how likely the model was to predict `Yb`.
 Low probability on the right answer gives a high loss.

-What we want back out is `dL/dlogits`, which has to be the same shape as `logits`, because a gradient always has the same shape as the thing it is the gradient of.
+What we want back out is $\partial L / \partial\, \texttt{logits}$, which has to be the same shape as `logits`, because a gradient always has the same shape as the thing it is the gradient of.

 ## Shapes